 (meet Democrats, talk politics, do business — and sometimes eat)

 Below, blue indicates Democratic and progressive events, and orange indicates other civic events.

 For people who like to include calendars on their devices: here's the iCal (.ics) feed for Democratic events and iCal (.ics) feed for civic events.

-Woodford County Democrats are locally controlled and organized, and get very little support from the state and national party, and we make our own decisions: So donations to Woodford County Democrats help Woodford County.
+Woodford County Democrats are locally controlled and organized, and get very little support from the state and national party.
+So your donations support local decisions on Democratic issues, organizing, and candidates, including local and county Democratic candidates and campaigns.
 You can donate instantly to us online by clicking here, or contact us to arrange for cash or check donations.

-66 days without impeachment • 357 days until you can vote them out for it
+95 days without impeachment • 328 days until you can vote them out for it